mattiacostacurta/bitstamp/README.md

 Git should have been previously installed on the machine.
 In alternative, just download manually the package from Github.

-Moreover, some additional libraries/modules are required to run our project on the terminal are:
+Moreover, some additional libraries/modules are required to run our project:

 - json
 - request
 - pandas
 - argparse
-- matplotlib.pyplot
+- matplotlib
 - currencyconverter
-- datetime,
+- datetime
 - unittest
 - sys
 - os
 - math

-If these libraries/modules are not already installed in your pc, you can install them using the following command.
+If these libraries/modules are not already installed in your pc, you can install them using the following command:

-For example:
 ```bash
 pip install 'library/module name'
 ```